Roy-lab/MERLIN-VIZ/README.md

 During any visualization, the user can gain additional information about the module and the node by clicking on the a node of interest.
 This will automatically print the Node Info and Module info to screen.
 The user can then download this information to file.
 When more than 1 module is displayed, all module information can be downloaded at once.
 This would be equivelent to the the searchForModule function that I have been using in the past.

 # Notes on implementation and in lab usage:
 Steps to create a GUI:
+	- Install library dependencies.
 	- Source aux_functions.R file in R.
 	- run makePostProcessDataStruct (see description below).
+A list of example files is commented out of the beginning of aux_files.
+These were used to generate the aspergillus network visualization.
 This function will create a net_data.Rdata file that will contain the structures required to run the GUI.
 	- run the shiny app with app.R

 The GUI was intended for use by biologist who don't want to interact with a command line interface.
 However, since all functions used in the GUI are implemented in an independent R file, this file can be sourced into an R command line interface and used to perform all tasks indepedently of the GUI.
 A list of functions is below: